ymunemasa/data-tutorials/tutorials/hortonworks/hdp-2.5/hcatalog-basic-pig-and-hive-commands-hdp2.5/tutorial.md

 ---
-layout: tutorial
 title: Using HCatalog, Pig, and Hive Commands
-tutorial-id: 260
+id: 260
-tutorial-series: Basic Development
-tutorial-version: hdp-2.5.0
+platform: hdp-2.5.0
-intro-page: true
-components: [ hcatalog, hive, pig, ambari ]
+components: [hcatalog, hive, pig, ambari]
 ---

 # How to use HCatalog, Pig & Hive Commands